How to Care for Maidenhair Fern (Adiantum raddianum) Indoors

 Watering

-For optimum growth of Maidenhair Fern, water it liberally during the growing season while allowing the top 1-2 in. of soil to dry out between waterings to keep the soil consistently moist at all times.
+For optimum growth of Maidenhair Fern, water it liberally during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist at all times.

 Decrease watering during the cold season as growth is minimal at this time but do not let the soil dry out completely.

-Ensure the pot has a drainage hole and the soil is free-draining to prevent the soil from getting soggy as it can result in root-rot disease and death of the fern.
+Ensure the pot has a drainage hole and the soil is free-draining to prevent the soil from getting soggy as it can result in root-rot and death of the fern.

 Light Requirements